Refer and Earn with 50/50!

-Call Polsinello’s service department at 465-3535 extension 123 for the plan that best suits your needs.
-Click here for our contact page.
+Call Mirabito’s service department at 518-465-3535 ext.
+123 for the plan that best suits your needs or email us and a representative will contact you.

 It is our goal to reward our loyal service customers.
 For each consecutive year you renew your service plan, you earn 50 credits (up to a maximum of 300 credits per plan).
 You can use all or a portion of these credits toward the purchase of heating and cooling equipment.

 Check the figures below to see how much you can redeem.
 Credits are not transferable to other homeowners and cannot be transferred from one location to another.
-They have value only as a credit toward the following equipment purchased from Polsinello Fuels
+They have value only as a credit toward the following equipment purchased from Mirabito

 Loyalty credits are only good for the contract in effect.